-While IDFA loss has caused concern over revenue impact, AppAnnie reports they “haven’t seen anything major” in the data, with only some game categories suffering from the loss of IDFA targetings, such as social casino games and strategy games.
+IDFA loss has caused concern over revenue impact.
+However, AppAnnie reports they “haven’t seen anything major” in the data, with only some game categories suffering from the loss of IDFA targetings.
+Some of these categories include social casino games and strategy games.
 They remain optimistic about their prediction of 20% growth in the global market in 2021.

 MY TAKE ON IDFA IMPACT

 Consumer Acquisition’s data representing $300 million in ad spend from January to mid-August 2021 shows that Android click-to-install (c2i) rates remain steady and increase in August, while iOS c2i erodes both for SKAN and non-SKAN tied to IDFA loss.
 Using c2i as a proxy for traffic quality to avoid the noise generated by CPMs across genres and countries, the erosion of iOS traffic quality is clearly tied to the rollout of iOS 14.5+.

 Here’s my take:

 - Several public companies appear to have tied COVID traffic decreases with IDFA impact as a way to buy time for full impacts to become clear

 - We see a -15% to -20% average revenue loss for iOS broad audience games and -35% revenue loss for heavy IAP/niche audience games